-• Floodplain mapping, floodplain regulation, and floodplain mitigation opportunities seemingly are foundational to managing local risk - at least for flooding up to and including the 1% annual chance flood.
-There is a general sense that the risk in the mapped floodplains

-• In contrast, there is more flood risk concern on other areas of the watershed.
-This may in part be due to lack of hazard identification, rules, and incentives or drivers for mitigation.
+- Floodplain mapping, floodplain regulation, and floodplain mitigation opportunities seemingly are foundational to managing local risk - at least for flooding up to and including the 1% annual chance flood.
+There is a general sense that the risk in the mapped floodplains is known and generally managed within current mainstream regulatory frameworks, which has reduced damages but not eliminated them. - In contrast, there is more flood risk concern on other areas of the watershed.
+This may in part be due • to lack of hazard identification, rules, and incentives or drivers for mitigation.

-It should be noted that neither State has a large population subject to catastrophic risk from a major flooding source such as that faced by some coastal communities, or communities primarily protected by levees or dams (e.g. New Orleans, Charleston, Sacramento).
+It should be noted that none of the four States, at the time of their Symposia, had a large population subject to catastrophic risk from a major flooding source such as that faced by some coastal communities, or communities primarily protected by levees or dams (e.g. New Orleans, Charleston, Sacramento).